 Dr. Eva Fried, Midwifery and Women’s Health Clinical Director

 - Department Chairs (MSN & PGC)

 The Department Chairs provide leadership and direction for their respective departments (FNP, CNEP/WHNP, and PMHNP).
 MSN and PGC students may consult with your Department Chair at any time, but are especially encouraged to do so if you have special circumstances that may impact your academic progress such as switching tracks, pursuing an Emergency Academic Hiatus, are thinking about withdrawing, and other related issues.

-Dr. Lisa Chappell, Chair of Family Nursing
+Dr. Audra Cave, Chair of Family Nursing (Interim)

 Dr. Eileen Thrower, Chair of Midwifery and Women's Health

 Dr. Kevin Scalf, Chair of Psych Mental Health